vuestorefront/vue-storefront/packages/core/docs/composition/extending-graphql-queries.md

 ### Step 2: Register custom query

-Custom queries are registered individually for every integration in the `middleware.config.js` file.
-They are function represented by the [CustomQueryFn](/reference/api/core.customqueryfn.html) type.
+Custom queries are functions represented by the [CustomQueryFn](/reference/api/core.customqueryfn.html) type and are registered individually for every integration in the `middleware.config.js` file.

 These functions accept one object parameter with the following properties: